Greatest Hits, Slashes and Crosschecks: Background

 This album was the first that band had recorded in five years.
 During that time the band almost disbanded; however, this album marked a comeback.
 It is a collection of re-recordings of some of the band's more well-known tracks, along with two brand new ones, "Crossover Sucks" and "Shoot Charlton Heston".

 Of the 22 tracks on the album, seven come from the band's first two records.
 Five come from Sudden Death Overtime, four more 16 Valve Hate, and the rest are made up from tracks on "Old Tyme Hardcore", "Unconsciousness", and "Blast Furnace".

 The CD included live video performances of their songs "Step On It" / "Chip on My Shoulder" and "Olde Time Hardcore" / "Silence" with "Old Tyme Hardcore".
 Along with this it included a collection of flyers for the band's various performances and extensive liner notes including a booklet that contained the history of the band.

+Critical reception

+Kurt Morris of AllMusic wrote "The music on this album surely shows what they have accomplished, although people not familiar with the band may have a hard time understanding their importance in the face of the multiple number of other current Boston hardcore acts with a similar sound.
+Nonetheless, fans of Slapshot and old-school hardcore fans owe it to themselves to pick this up."
+Ox-fanzine wrote "If you want to get an overview of the SLAPSHOT chaining, especially the nineties, you've come to the right place - they didn't get any better afterwards.
+And yes, essential songs like "Step on it" and "No friend of mine" from the 1988 debut "Step On It" and "Back On The Map".